 District games between varsity teams that do not count toward end of season standings.
 May include inter-division games, inter-district games and a second game with teams within the same division.

-Both teams follow all league and district rules.
+Both teams follow all league and district rules, including eligibility rules regarding JV players playing in varsity games.

 Rosters are used and all players that enter the game are included on the roster.